Miracle of the Sun: Skeptical explanations

 Supernatural explanations, such as those by Father Pio Scatizzi, who argues that observers in Fátima could not be collectively deceived, or that the effect was not seen by observatories in distant places because of divine intervention have been dismissed by critics who say those taking part in the event could certainly be deceived by their senses, or they could have experienced a localized, natural phenomenon.
 According to Benjamin Radford, "It is of course dangerous to stare directly at the sun, and to avoid permanently damaging their eyesight, those at Fátima that day were looking up in the sky around the sun, which, if you do it long enough, can give the illusion of the sun moving as the eye muscles tire."
 Others, such as professor of physics Auguste Meessen, suggest that optical effects created by the human eye can account for the reported phenomenon.
 Meessen presented his analysis of apparitions and "Miracles of the Sun" at the International Symposium "Science, Religion and Conscience" in 2003.
 While Meessen felt those who claim to have experienced miracles were "honestly experiencing what they report", he stated Sun miracles cannot be taken at face value and that the reported observations were optical effects caused by prolonged staring at the Sun.
 Meessen contends that retinal after-images produced after brief periods of Sun gazing are a likely cause of the observed dancing effects.
 Similarly, Meessen concluded that the color changes witnessed were most likely caused by the bleaching of photosensitive retinal cells.

-Shortly after the miracle, the Catholic lawyer named Coelho said in his article that a few days later, he saw the exact same motions and colour changes in the Sun as he did on 13 October.
+Domingos Pinto Coelho, on 17 October 1917, approached the phenomenon from a skeptical lens, and indicated he had experienced a similar solar phenomenon in Lisbon.
+Shortly after the Fátima miracle, the Catholic lawyer Coelho said in his article that a few days later, he saw the exact same motions and colour changes in the Sun as he did on 13 October.
 He says, "One doubt remained with us however.
 Was what we saw in the Sun an exceptional thing?
 Or could it be reproduced in analogous circumstances?
 Now it was precisely this analogy of circumstances that presented itself to us yesterday.
 We could see the Sun half overcast as on Saturday.
 And sincerely, we saw on that day the same succession of colors, the same rotary movement, etc."

 Meessen observes that Sun Miracles have been witnessed in many places where religiously charged pilgrims have been encouraged to stare at the Sun.
 He cites the apparitions at Heroldsbach, Germany (1949) as an example, where many people within a crowd of over 10,000 testified to witnessing similar observations as at Fátima.
 Meessen also cites a British Journal of Ophthalmology article that discusses some modern examples of Sun Miracles.
 Prof. Stöckl, a meteorologist from Regensburg, also proposed a similar theory and made similar observations.